felipenlunkes/cv/index.md

 #### **2015-2016** | Teaching experience - CNPq and Ordem e Progresso State School - Belo Horizonte, Brazil

-* Scholarship holder of the Institutional Teaching Initiation Scholarship Program (PIBID), coordinated by the Pontifical Catholic University of Minas Gerais (PUC Minas), working in high school at the Ordem e Progresso State School (Belo Horizonte).
+* Scholarship holder of the Institutional Teaching Initiation Scholarship Program (PIBID), coordinated by the Pontifícia Universidade Católica de Minas Gerais (PUC Minas), working in high school at the *Ordem e Progresso* State School (Belo Horizonte).
 The activities carried out include:
   - Preparation of theoretical and practical classes for students of all years of high school;
   - Preparation and correction of tests and assessment activities;